 #18 Rollbar

-Rollbar is a bug-tracking and monitoring solution available in the cloud for businesses of all sizes.
-Numerous programming languages and frameworks, including JavaScript, Python, .NET, Drupal, WordPress, and Pyramid, are supported by Rollbar.
+Rollbar is a bug-tracking and monitoring tool available in the cloud for businesses of all sizes.
+It supports numerous programming languages and frameworks, including JavaScript, Python, .NET, Drupal, WordPress, and Pyramid.

-Rollbar offers customers the flexibility to modify these grouping rules in addition to providing automated error grouping depending on an issue's primary cause.
+Rollbar offers customers the flexibility to modify these grouping rules and provides automated error grouping depending on an issue's primary cause.
 Users can set and order notifications using notification filters according to the type of error.
 Additionally, the system has workflow control features that let users mark concerns as active, resolved, or muted.

 #19 Logmatic.io

 Logmatic.io is a SaaS log management tool that enables customers to monitor and debug applications more effectively and quickly.
-It is a platform for operations data for machine and log events.
-Utilizing machine data, we assist businesses in enhancing the effectiveness of their software and operations.
+It is also a platform for operations data, including machine and log events.
+By utilizing machine data, we assist businesses in enhancing the effectiveness of their software and operations.

 #20 Sentry